 Step 1: Create an Online Express Entry Profile

-Applicants will use their online Express Entry profiles to provide information to Citizenship and Immigration Canada regarding their:
+Applicants will use their online Express Entry profiles to provide information to Immigration Refugee and Citizenship Canada regarding their:

 - Work experience